Wilfried Loth: Life

-In 2013 he was awarded an honorary doctorate from the Babeș-Bolyai University in the Roumanian town of Cluj-Napoca.
+In 2013 he was awarded an honorary doctorate from the Babeș-Bolyai University in the Romanian town of Cluj-Napoca.

 His major academic interests include: the history of Catholicism and of Socialism, the history of the German Empire, the history of France in the twentieth century, the history of the Cold War, and the history of European integration.

 One of his controversial positions is that on the Stalin Note of 1952, which he regarded as more serious than the majority of historians.